matthewslouismarie/auth-abstractor/README.md

  - `CredentialChallenge`, for asking the user for their username and password,
  - `CredentialRegistrationChallenge`, for asking the user to create an account and give a valid username and password,
+ - `EmailChallenge`, for asking the user to enter a code sent to their email address.
  - `ExistingUsernameChallenge`, for asking the user for a valid, existing username.
+ - `NamedU2fRegistrationChallenge`, same as `U2fChallenge`, but asks for a name,
  - `PasswordChallenge`, for asking the user for their password,
  - `PasswordUpdateChallenge`, for asking the user to find a new password,
  - `U2fChallenge`, for asking the user to confirm their identity with their U2F